 - no longer covers the nose and mouth

-- has stretched out or damaged ties or straps
+- has loose or damaged ties or straps

 - has holes or tears in the fabric